AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/expert-sessions/webbased-authoring-jan2023.md

 ---
 # Author web-based content

-AEM Guides comes with a built-in web editor for authoring structured content.
+AEM Guides comes with a built-in Editor for authoring structured content.
 You can work with a simplified web-based authoring experience but yet choose to use or enable powerful capabilities like conditional content validation, spell check, content reuse, reference validation, friendly names, and author math equations.

 ## Session overview

-In this session, you learn how to create, publish, and manage content using the web editor.
+In this session, you learn how to create, publish, and manage content using the Editor.

 ## Session recording